brainlife/docs/docs/tutorial/networkneuroscience-structural.md

         * For 'Dataset Tags,' type and enter 'structural_matrix'
     * Hit 'Submit'

 **Nice work!
-You've completed the structural network matrix generation tutorial!!!!**
+Now that the app is finished, you're ready to perform group analyses on your connectivity matrices and examine the network structure of your data!!!!**